MohamedRBadawy/Grooya-Portfolio/planning/enhancements.md

 - [✅] **Introduce Toast Notifications:**
     - [✅] Replace all `window.alert()` and `window.confirm()` calls with a non-blocking toast notification system (e.g., `react-hot-toast`) for a more modern and less intrusive user experience.
 - [✅] **Improve Editing Flow (Inline Forms):**
-    - [✅] Refactor modal-based creation flows (like creating a new Project) to use an inline form that appears within the editor's sidebar.
+    - [✅] Refactor modal-based creation flows (like creating a new Project or Skill) to use an inline form that appears directly within the editor's sidebar.
 This keeps the user in their primary context and makes the experience feel faster.

 ---